rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 For the moment, don't worry too much about what the individual rules do.
-Look instead at the URL path that is being considered in each rule, and notice that for each directory that a .htaccess file is placed in, the directory path that \verb~RewriteRule~ may consider is relative to that directory, and anything above that becomes invisible for the purpose of mod_rewrite.
+Look instead at the URL path that is being considered in each rule, and notice that for each directory that a .htaccess file is placed in, the directory path that ``RewriteRule`` may consider is relative to that directory, and anything above that becomes invisible for the purpose of mod_rewrite.

 Don't worry too much if this isn't crystal clear at this point.
 It will become more clear as we proceed and you see more examples.